Vertical Divider

 Descriptive

 The first three pieces of the armor of God are truth, righteousness, and peace.
-Attributes of the life (zoe) of Christ, the first three components are descriptive of Christ indwelling His ecclesia (Ephesians 6:14-15).
-Of all the attributes of divine life (zoe), truth, righteousness and peace were explicitly mentioned because they are relevant to the immediate context of the writing; spiritual warfare. |
+Attributes of the life (zoe) of Christ, they are descriptive of Christ indwelling His ecclesia.
+(Ephesians 6:14-15) Therefore, the first three pieces of armor are referent to Jesus Christ.
+Thus, to “put on the full armor of God” is synonymous with “putting on the Lord Jesus Christ.”
+(Romans 13:14) Jesus Christ is characterized by an infinite number of attributes.
+However, Paul mentioned only three in Ephesians 6.
+Truth, righteousness and peace were specifically mentioned because they are relevant to the immediate context of writing, spiritual warfare. |

 Vertical Divider